OWASP/owasp.github.io/pages/donate.md

       to be listed as a Supporter of a Project or Chapter; however, this option does not restrict your gift in anyway whatsoever.
-The OWASP Foundation is a 501(c)3 therefore in some cases your gift may be tax-deductible and you should consult with a tax professional for more details.</p>
+The OWASP Foundation is a 501(c)3 therefore in some cases your gift may be tax-deductible and you should consult with a tax professional for more details.
+Additionally you can elect to receive marketing mails from us by  selecting "Join the OWASP Marketing Mail List."
+Marketing mails include information and special offers for upcoming conferences, meetings, and other opportunities offered to you.
+You can revoke your consent to receive Marketing Mail List emails at any time by using the Unsubscribe link found at the bottom of these emails.</p>

       <!-- end donation form -->